top of page

 Beam and Output

-The RGB Critter's LEDs are not stated by AOAM.
+The RGB Critter's RGB LEDs are not stated by AOAM.
 The optics appear to be a 20 degree TIR lens.
 The colour mixing is the best I've seen on a RGB flashlight.
 The beam profile has a 20 degree hotspot, bright 80 degree spill beam, and dimmer 150 degree outer spill beam, which I would class as "floody" due to the bright spill beam.
 "Throwy" optics with a higher candela per lumen ratio are generally better for use with light painting tools.
 Whilst some entertainment lighting can colour mix with a more throwy beam profile, this may not be practical in a suitably sized and reasonably priced RGB flashlight.
 The beam profile means that most of the generated lumens will enter the Sol Saber and Plexiglass Blade tools, though the spill beam will be attenuated with narrower input tools such as the BitWhip and Jupiter Rope.
-The optics makes the RGB Critter very useful for low to medium brightness coloured illumination purposes, but be aware that it is not covered by warranty when no tools are attached.
-The Orb Tool makes a good diffuser.
+The optics makes the RGB Critter very useful for low to medium brightness coloured illumination purposes in conjunction with the Illuminator tool, DIY Connector (as a snoot), or Orb Tool (as a diffuser).

-Coloured LEDs are nowhere near as efficient as most 70CRI white light LEDs, and thus RGB flashlights are never going to be as bright as white light alternatives.
-However, as coloured light tends to saturate camera sensors faster than white light, then sometimes coloured lights can appear far brighter than the claimed lumens (in this case 170lm) would suggest.
+Coloured LEDs are nowhere near as efficient as most 70CRI white light LEDs, and thus RGB flashlights are never going to be as bright as 1000+ lumen white light alternatives.
+However, as coloured light tends to saturate camera sensors faster than white light, then coloured lights will appear far brighter than the claimed lumens (in this case 170lm) would suggest.
 The RGB Critter is the brightest RGB colour changing flashlight suitable for light painting.
-Some example exposures I used are:
+Some example exposures I use are:

 The RGB Critter provides options for an Analogue mode, or Pulse Width Modulation (PWM) mode.
 If you want the "old skool" light painting look with PWM (which appears as very fast strobing) then you can use the default PWM mode.
-PWM mode is probably more useful for flow arts than light painting.
+PWM mode is probably more useful for flow arts or EDM dancing use than light painting.
 If you switch to Analogue mode, then you get smooth colour fades with no visible PWM in sample photos.
 This is a massive improvement over other RGB flashlights.
+Please be aware that if the battery has been fully discharged, that the Critter may reset from Analogue back to PWM.

 Runtime is claimed to be 3 hours on white mode, and 9 hours on red, green, or blue, and this was tested to be fairly accurate.
 Brightness/runtime is interesting.
 Testing was performed with a freshly fully charged battery, with 100% being the brightness at 10 seconds measured by an Opple Light Master Pro 3.